 Retirement Income Tips

-• Consider talking to a financial advisor if you have an annuity that you’re no longer sure you need.
+- Consider talking to a financial advisor if you have an annuity that you’re no longer sure you need, or need help understand the meaning of a market value adjustment.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area.
+You can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/designer491, ©iStock.com/Gajus, ©iStock.com/skynesher